kitstokes/digi-proc/content/1-processing.md

 * insert photo

-4. Click **Add Files...** to manualy add files or drag and drop files into the window.
+4. Click **Add Files...** to manually add files or drag and drop files into the window.

 * insert photo